 - You can also ensure continuity by backing up and syncing business-critical workloads, apps, and data.

 But while the cloud offers nearly limitless elasticity, it can quickly become a complex maze with little visibility into costs and usage.
-Unless you can clearly see which specific features, customers, environments, teams, projects, etc., are driving those costs, you won’t know how to optimize them without hurting customer experiences.
+Unless you can see which specific features, customers, environments, teams, projects, etc., are driving those costs, you won’t know how to optimize them without hurting customer experiences.

 - CloudZero also delivers cost intelligence for Snowflake and Kubernetes environments.